williamvds/website/content/blog/git/index.md

 ### Skipping the staging area

-If the staging area is inconvenient or unnecessary, you can use `$ git commit --all`.
+If the staging area is inconvenient or unnecessary, you can specify the files you want to commit after `$ git commit`, e.g. `$ git commit file1.txt file2.txt`.
+This will immediately commit the contents of these files as they are in the working tree.

+Alternatively, run `$ git commit --all`.
 This will immediately stage all tracked files as they currently are in the working tree, and commit them.
-Note that you still need to use `$ git add` to track new files that you're committing for the first time.
+Note that you still need to use `$ git add` to track new files that you're committing for the first time, or list new files you want to track after `--all`.

 ### Staging hunks within a file